 Amelia is a Research Fellow at The Open University where she researches pedagogy and social justice with a particular focus on developing more socially just forms of pedagogy to address persistent educational inequalities in England and internationally.
-Amelia's interests fall within sociology of education and also encompass learner identities, positional identity/subjectivation and intersectional social identities including ethnicity, social class and gender and their relationship with pedagogy and educational inequalities.
-Amelia's current research focusses on pedagogy for raising attainment and sustained engagement with reading for pleasure and for meaning in schools with very low socio-economic in-takes.
-Her recent research focussed on the role of pedagogies for reading for pleasure and the impact of children's social identities and teachers' perception of these on different boys engagement with reading in low socio-economic schools.
+Amelia's interests fall within sociology of education and also encompass student wellbeing and mental health, learner identities, positional identity/subjectivation and intersectional social identities including 'race'/ethnicity, social class and gender and their relationship with pedagogy and educational inequalities.
+In 2019, Amelia and her team on the British Academy funded project on boys' (dis)engagement with reading for pleasure was nominated for the UK lLiteracy Association's prize for research in literacy.

 Amelia completed her PhD in Sociology of Education at UCL Institute of Education in 2011 on the relationship between social class school composition and high-stakes testing: the impact on children's learner identities.